Custom software development

 When Custom Software Makes Sense

-Custom software is justified when the workflow is specific, valuable, and hard to force into generic tools without creating manual work.
+Custom software development is justified when the workflow is specific, valuable, and hard to force into generic tools without creating manual work.

 Problems This Solves